Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model: the basics

-The authors of ref.\cite{SinghSidhu:2020cxw} considered a generic constraints for the nuggets made of antimatter (ignoring all essential specifics of the AQN model such as quark matter phase of the nugget's core).
-Our constraints (\ref{window}) are consistent with their findings including the Cosmic Microwave Background (CMB), Big Bang Nucleosynthesis (BBN), and others, except the constraints derived from the so-called ``Human Detectors".
-We think that the corresponding estimates of ref.\cite{SinghSidhu:2020cxw} are oversimplified and do not have the same status as those derived from CMB or BBN constraints\footnote{In particular, the rate of energy deposition was estimated in \cite{SinghSidhu:2020cxw} assuming that the annihilation processes between antimatter nuggets and baryons are similar to $p\bar{p}$ annihilation process.
+The authors of \cite{SinghSidhu:2020cxw} considered a generic constraints for nuggets made of antimatter (ignoring all essential specifics of the AQN model, such as quark matter phase of the nugget's core).
+Our constraints (\ref{window}) are consistent with their findings, including the Cosmic Microwave Background (CMB) and Big Bang Nucleosynthesis (BBN) and others, with the exception of "Human Detectors" \footnote{We think that the corresponding estimates of \cite{SinghSidhu:2020cxw} are oversimplified, and do not have the same status as those derived from CMB or BBN constraints.
+In particular, the rate of energy deposition was estimated in \cite{SinghSidhu:2020cxw} assuming that the annihilation processes between anti-nuggets and baryons are similar to $p\bar{p}$ annihilation process.
 It is known that it cannot be the case in general, and it is not the case in particular in the AQN model because the annihilating objects have drastically different structures.
-It has been also assumed in \cite{SinghSidhu:2020cxw} that a typical x-ray energy is around 1 keV, which is much lower than direct computations in the AQN model would suggest \cite{Budker:2020mqk}.
+It has been also assumed in \cite{SinghSidhu:2020cxw} that a typical X-ray energy is around 1 keV, which is much lower than direct computations in the AQN model would suggest \cite{Budker:2020mqk}.
 Higher energy x-rays have much longer mean-free path, which implies that the dominant portion of the energy will be deposited outside the human body.
-Finally, the authors of ref. \cite{SinghSidhu:2020cxw} assume that an antimatter nugget will result in ``injury similar to a gunshot".
+Finally, \cite{SinghSidhu:2020cxw} assume that an anti-nugget will result in an "injury similar to a gunshot".
 It is obviously a wrong picture as the size of a typical nugget is only $R\sim 10^{-5} {\rm cm}$ while the most of the energy is deposited in form of the x-rays on centimeter scales \cite{Budker:2020mqk} without making a large hole similar to bullet as assumed in \cite{SinghSidhu:2020cxw}.
 In this case a human's death may occur as a result of a large dose of radiation with a long time delay, which would make it hard to identify the cause of the death.}.